igncp/environment/Readme.md

 # Vagrant Personal Cookbook

+Points to consider before using any of the content:

-Collection of scripts (provision, etc.) and dotfiles for Vagrant for personal reference.
-The idea is to copy-paste them, pick the relevant parts, and NOT to clone the repository to execute them.
-The scripts are tested in Ubuntu boxes
+- The objective is to copy-paste what you need, picking the relevant parts, in opposition to cloning the repository in order to execute them.
+In this way they don't require backwards compatibility

-They scripts follow the next points:

-- Running the scripts multiple times should end in the same state as running them once (except when they don't end successfully)
-- They should favor performance over being up to date in external packages, the dotfiles are copied always
+- They are tested under Ubuntu boxes

 Some of the conventions they take into account are:

+- Running the scripts multiple times should result in the same state as running them once (except when they don't end successfully)

+- The scripts should favor performance over being up to date in external packages, the dotfiles are copied always.
+Only the very fast operations are run always without checks

-- The shared directory is under `/project` and at least has the following structure
+- The shared directory is `/project` in the guest machine, and it has the following structure

 ```
 /project